 Reservations for required permits must be obtained through www.recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Watch Hill or points west, and involve a 1½ to 8 mile hike.
 More »

 Due to channel conditions, delay or cancellation of ferry service between Patchogue and Watch Hill may occur.
 For updated ferry schedule information, please call 631-475-1665.

 Mosquito Monitoring & Management

-The Fire Island National Seashore mosquito surveillance and management program is the foundation for mosquito monitoring programs throughout the National Park Service.
-It was first implemented in 1998 in response to public concern over Eastern Equine Encephalitis (EEE).
-In 1999, when another mosquito-borne disease - West Nile virus (WNV) - was discovered in the New York metropolitan area, the program expanded.
+The Fire Island National Seashore mosquito surveillance and management program is the foundation for mosquito monitoring programs throughout the National Park Service (NPS).
+It was first implemented in 1998 in response to public concern over Eastern Equine Encephalitis virus (EEEV), but was expanded in 1999 when West Nile virus (WNV) was discovered in New York.
 The goal of this program is to reduce human health risk from mosquito-borne diseases while adhering to the NPS legal mandate to protect the natural resources of the park.